Bringing Hope to Those Living in Poverty

 - To alleviate poverty by developing and implementing empowerment projects for marginalized populations.

-- Empower women to earn a sustainable income and raise the standard of living for her family
+- Empower women to earn a sustainable income and raise the standard of living for her family and break the cycle of poverty

 - Offer business school classes to assist individuals in setting up and successfully running their own small enterprise